mongodb/docs/source/includes/starting-compass-paste-string.rst

       .. include:: /includes/fact-hide-connection-string-password.rst

-      To learn how to format the connection string for a deployment that is not hosted on |service|, see :manual:`Connection String URI Format </reference/connection-string>`.
+      To learn how to format the connection string for a deployment that is not hosted on |service|, see :manual:`Connection String URI Format
+      </reference/connection-string>`.

+   .. step:: (Optional).
+Name your connection.

+      Use the name field to enter a name for your connection.
+If you do not specify a name, Compass uses the cluster's hostname as the connection name.

+   .. step:: (Optional).
+Choose a color for your connection.

+      Use the color drop-down menu to select a label color for your connection.
+When you connect to a connection, the label color is the background color of tabs that reference your connection.

+   .. step:: (Optional).
+Favorite your connection.

+      If you want to save the connection as a favorite, check the :guilabel:`Favorite this connection` option in the modal.

    .. step:: Connect to your cluster.

-      Click :guilabel:`Connect` or :guilabel:`Save & Connect` to navigate to the
+      Click :guilabel:`Save` or :guilabel:`Save & Connect` to navigate to the
       |compass-short| :doc:`Home Page </instance>`.

-      The :guilabel:`Save & Connect` button prompts you to save your connection string as a :ref:`Favorite Connection <favorite-connections>` and then navigates to the home page.

       .. important:: Required Access